Chris Taylor Player Props: Dodgers vs. Reds

 Chris Taylor At The Plate

-- Taylor is batting .211 with six doubles, a triple, nine home runs and 11 walks.
+- Taylor has six doubles, a triple, nine home runs and 11 walks while batting .209.

-- Looking at the 45 games he has played this season, he's went deep in eight of them (17.8%), and in 6.1% of his trips to the dish.
+- In 17.4% of his games this season, he has gone deep, and 6.1% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.